Goto Chapter: Top 1 2 3 4 5 6 7 Bib Ind

 (pres)

 Straight line programs are available for computing generators of representatives of the three classes of maximal subgroups of A_5, and a straight line decision for checking whether given generators are in fact standard generators is available as well as a presentation in terms of standard generators, see AtlasProgram (3.5-4).
+A straight line program for computing conjugacy class representatives is available, and the star * says that this program does not belong to the core part of the database (see Section 4.2-12).

 3.5-3 AtlasGenerators